dooboolab-community/hackatalk/client/README.md

 5. Know how to write test code with `@testing-library/react-native`.
 6. Know how to `lint` your project with `eslint`.
 7. Know how to localize your project.
-8. Know the hack of e2e encryption chat app.
 ```

 ### INSTALL